 The Evolution of Target Date Funds: Using Alternatives to Improve Retirement Plan Outcomes (Policy Report, 18-01, June 2018)

 This report highlights new analysis showing how target date funds (TDFs) can be modified to improve expected retirement income for individuals by between 11 and 17 percent with the inclusion of alternative assets.
 Operational issues, such as liquidity, pricing, etc. can be easily addressed today, as demonstrated by the increased use of custom funds in DC plans.
-Policymakers and plan plan sponsors should consider the inclusion of alternative assets classes in DC plans, specifically through target date structures.
+Policymakers and plan sponsors should consider the inclusion of alternative assets classes in DC plans, specifically through target date structures.

 Multiple Employer Plans (MEPs): An Overview of Legal, Regulatory and Plan Design Considerations for States (17-02)